28 Aug Uber’s shift to Scooters “will not be successful” says Zoom.

 With the average taxi journey of about three miles inside a city, Uber’s argument is that it is easier to jump on a scooter than sit in a traffic jam.

 But Mr Baloch pointed out that first of all, city regulations would require all passengers to wear a helmet which may not be provided by the company and thus would be a large barrier to entry into the market.

-“The younger generation are happier to walk because they think that is healthier rather than get a scooter to do a short journey.
+“The younger generation is happier to walk because they think that is healthier rather than getting a scooter to do a short journey.
 I think it is in line with their idea of a healthy lifestyle which is going to be a big challenge for Uber.”

-Responding to questions from the presenter that all transport firms’ biggest competition is from car ownership, Mr Baloch said that in his many years’ experience of working in the industry there had not been a significant knock on effect of increased transport for hire and lower car ownership.
+Responding to questions from the presenter that all transport firms’ biggest competition is from car ownership, Mr Baloch said that in his many years of experience of working in the industry, there had not been a significant knock-on effect of increased transport for hire and lower car ownership.

 “Very few people use Uber the way Uber initially wanted because they thought they could conquer the industry and all the small local players would be out of the market – which didn’t happen.

 “Most of the drivers for Uber work for the local companies and when we talk to them they say they don’t think they are getting paid more working for Uber than working with their local private hire company.
 In fact, they are working more but getting paid less which is one of the reasons why we haven’t seen all of the local operators being pushed out of the market.”